Anshuman-37/COMP4105/ReadMe.md

 ### ------------------- *Performance of the agent* -------------------

 The performance of the agent and the Rogue score is stored in performance.txt.
-The performance.txt contains all the result for the summaries made
+The performance.txt contains all the result for the summaries made.
+Rogue Score for all the news have been calculated personally.

 <img width="1469" alt="Screenshot 2022-05-09 at 6 29 49 PM" src="https://user-images.githubusercontent.com/41586858/167464827-4d026847-f3e9-43e9-a554-581e9269617b.png">